(PI: D. Knight)

-The proposed study will integrate existing tools for use with JJ populations and examine the feasibility, acceptability, and preliminary efficacy of a caregiver-youth intervention aimed at increasing SU treatment initiation.
+The proposed study will test the integration of existing tools applied to juvenile justice (JJ) populations and examine the feasibility, acceptability, and preliminary efficacy of a caregiver-youth intervention aimed at increasing substance use (SU) treatment initiation.
 The Family Assessment, Motivation, and Linkage Intervention (FAMLI) is an adaptive intervention that incorporates three evidence-based components:

 1) assessment of motivation and linkage-related barriers with personalized feedback